jedrekw/budget/README.md

+Depndencies:
+Nodejs
+use npm install in base folder to install from json package

 Test plan draft:

 1. Check if all the fields on the page and column headers load in the right place and with right value